TuxVinyards/qqX/README.md

 Recently noticed: is a problem with telescoping VM's on Intel Hosts.
 (Possibly AMD too?).
 Now fixed for FreeBird and FreeSpirit.

+Changing from one code set to another may sometimes need a follow-up restart.
+Hopefully to be fixed in the next release.

 - See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis

 Testing has been carried out on a variety of mainstream distros.